rmotani/paleomass/Options.md

 ### Hindfin/pelvic fin/pelvic flipper
 - hfin.spread ......
 Rotation angle of the hindfin around the Z axis (cranio-caudal axis).
 - hfin.sweep ......
 Sweep angle of the hindfin around the X axis (bilateral axis).
-- hfin.adj.med ......
+- hfin.adj.lat ......
 Position adjustment along the X axis (bilateral axis) for the hindfin, in pixels.
 - hfin.adj.up ......
 Position adjustment along the Y axis (dorso-ventral axis) for the hindfin, in pixels.
 - hfin.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the hindfin, in pixels.
 - hfin.thick Maximum thickness of the hindfin relative to the chord in percentage.